Chinese vaccine plans spark hope for end of ‘zero COVID’

 Nine in 10 Chinese have been vaccinated but only 66% of people over 80 have gotten one shot, while 40% have received a booster, according to the Commission.
 It said 86% of people over 60 are vaccinated.

-By comparison, 93% of Americans 65 and over are fully vaccinated and another 2% have at least one dose, according to the Centers for Disease Control and Prevention.
+By comparison, 93% of Americans 65 and over have received a full course of vaccine and another 2% have at least one dose, according to the Centers for Disease Control and Prevention.

-State media have described unvaccinated elderly people as at “highest risk” from the virus.
+State media have described unvaccinated older people as at “highest risk” from the virus.

-“We hope elderly friends can actively complete the vaccination as soon as possible,” said a commission spokesman, Mi Feng.
+“We hope elderly friends can actively complete the vaccination as soon as possible,” said Mi Feng, a commission spokesperson.

 China uses vaccines made by domestic developers including Sinovac and Sinopharm.
 It has withheld approval of mRNA vaccines such as the one invented by Germany’s BioNTech, though a Chinese company bought distribution rights in 2020.